-Key Differences Between Mobile & Traditional Display Advertising
+Key Differences Between Mobile & Online Display Advertising

 Mobile display is in many ways similar to traditional PC-based internet advertising.
 Advertisers can leverage traditional display best practices to help build a successful mobile display campaign.
 However, running an exact replica of your current traditional display campaign will not work, because mobile has some key differences from traditional PC-based display.

 The Major Differences Between Online and Mobile Display Ads

 Screen size is a big difference between mobile and PC.
 Creative specs for mobile can be different from that of traditional display; mobile requires smaller versions such as 120×20 and 168×28.
 The size of a file is also very important.
 Some files must be less than 2KB.
 Text taglines may also differ (up to 24 characters for extra large images and 10 characters for the smaller sizes).